erigontech/erigon/TESTING.md

 These tests have been originally created to compare the responses that RPC daemon gives to various JSON RPC queries with go-ethereum and OpenEthereum.
 However, such tests require access to archive nodes of go-ethereum or OpenEthereum, and those require a long time to set up.
-Therefore, if we make assumption that the previous release of turbo-geth worked correctly, we can compare behaviour of the new release compared to the previous one.
+Therefore, if we make assumption that the previous release of Erigon worked correctly, we can compare behaviour of the new release compared to the previous one.
 To set this up, imagine that we have two computer, on the network addresses `192.168.1.1` (previous release) and `192.168.1.2` (new release).
-On the first computer, we launch turbo-geth:
+On the first computer, we launch Erigon:

 ```
 git checkout PREV_RELEASE_TAG
 git pull
-make tg
+make erigon
-./build/bin/tg --datadir ~/mainnet --private.api.addr 192.168.1.1:9090
+./build/bin/erigon --datadir ~/mainnet --private.api.addr 192.168.1.1:9090
 ```

 And in another terminal window (or in other way to launch separate process), RPC daemon connected to it (it can also be launched on a different computer)